-Soils: The City shall ensure soil protection and intervention measures are included in the development review process.
+Policy 5.1.b: Soils: The City shall ensure soil protection and intervention measures are included in the development review process.

-Flood prone areas: The City shall require as part of the development review process the identification of FEMA flood zone areas.
+Policy 5.1.c: Flood prone areas: The City shall require as part of the development review process the identification of FEMA flood zone areas.
 Where necessary, base flood elevations and minimum finished floor elevations shall be established.
 The City shall also require finished floor elevations on subdivision plats, site plans and building permit plans when necessary to determine compliance with flood prone area regulations.
 The City shall establish standards for a limitation on filling in flood prone areas.

-Wetlands: The City shall utilize statewide wetland delineation methodology in accordance with Florida Administrative Code (FAC) and regulations adopted by the FDEP and the Suwannee River Water Management District.

-Habitat: The City shall require as part of the development review process, an inventory of listed species for all new developments in areas identified as known habitat for listed species if listed species are known to exist in close proximity to the development.
-The survey shall include detailed information regarding type, quantity, location, and habitat
+Policy 5.1.d: Wetlands: The City shall utilize statewide wetland delineation methodology in accordance with Florida Administrative Code (FAC) and regulations adopted by the FDEP and the Suwannee River Water process, an inventory of listed species for all new developments in areas identified as known habitat for listed species if listed species are known to exist in close proximity to the development.
+The survey shall include detailed information regarding type, quantity, location, and habitat requirements for any listed species identified.
+A de minimus threshold for properties required to complete the inventory shall be established in the City's Land Development Regulations.